Adaptive Threshold

 Note that the authors use NDCG@10 to evaluate.

-• The greedy approach is already good enough.
-More complicated (DL-based) methods may not be worth due to negligible improvement and high latency tax.
+• The greedy approach already performs well.
+More sophisticated (DL-based) methods may not justify their complexity given the marginal improvements and latency overhead.

 Design

-Below is one example - it shows the score value of top 1000 results with the blue color indicating positive, red as negative and black is unannotated; the leftmost dashed red line shows where the cutoff point.
+Below is an example showing the score values of the top 1,000 results—blue indicates positive, red indicates negative, and black marks unannotated items.
+The leftmost dashed red line shows the cutoff point.

 Score Visualization Score Gradient

-For product search, recall is an important factor, hence we don’t want the cutoff to be applied prematurely.
-In my implementation, I always return top 50 results with the assumption that it will include all exact matches and relevant products.
-Beyond the 50th result, there tends to be a mix of relevant/partial relevant results, which can be safely trimmed.
-Plus, using an adaptive threshold helps prevent the reranker from pushing irrelevant products to the top of the list.
-The 2nd example shows when my approach does not help, i.e., the cutoff is applied too late and the final results contains a large amount of irrelevant results.
-This probably is an exact match search, where users copy product title to the search bar.
+For product search, recall matters significantly, so we want to avoid premature cutoffs.
+In my implementation, I always return the top 50 results, assuming this set will include all exact matches and relevant products.
+Beyond the 50th result, results tend to mix relevant and partially relevant items—a zone that can be safely trimmed.
+Additionally, adaptive thresholding helps prevent the reranker from pushing irrelevant products to the top of the list.
+The second example illustrates a case where this approach falls short: the cutoff occurs too late, and the final results contain too many irrelevant items.
+This likely represents an exact-match search, where users copy a product title into the search bar.

-Why not use a mixture model approach?
-It needs data to train; although ChatGPT can surely annotate them, it would complicate the release timeline.
-Meanwhile, DL-based approach seems too excessive and hasn’t shown significant improvement.
+Why not adopt the mixture model approach?
+It requires training data; although ChatGPT could certainly annotate them, doing so would complicate the release timeline.
+Meanwhile, DL-based approaches seem excessive and haven’t demonstrated significant improvements.

 Caveats

-This surely is not an optimal solution.
+This certainly isn’t an optimal solution.
 After releasing this feature, we observed several issues:

-• The current implementation prioritizes precision by cutting off the rank list as early as possible, which dramatically reduces recall.
-This is detrimental to product search.
+• The current implementation prioritizes precision by cutting off the rank list as early as possible, which dramatically reduces recall—a significant drawback for product search.

-• The score distribution for each query is heavily influenced by the query type, whether it’s exact, feature, or symptom-based search.
+• The score distribution for each query depends heavily on the query type: exact, feature-based, or symptom-based searches.
 Each type may exhibit a different distribution.
-For instance, we might want to continue returning partially relevant results for exact searches, as this can enhance recall and potentially improve conversion rates.
+For instance, continuing to return partially relevant results for exact searches might enhance recall and potentially improve conversion rates.

 References

-1. Arampatzis, Avi, Jaap Kamps, and Stephen Robertson.
-Where to stop reading a ranked list?
-Threshold optimization using truncated score distributions.”
-Proceedings of the 32nd international ACM SIGIR conference on Research and development in information retrieval.
+• Arampatzis, Avi, Jaap Kamps, and Stephen Robertson.
 2009.
+Where to Stop Reading a Ranked List?
+Threshold Optimization Using Truncated Score Distributions.”
+In Proceedings of the 32nd International ACM SIGIR Conference on Research and Development in Information Retrieval.

-2. Bahri, Dara, et al. Choppy: Cut transformer for ranked list truncation.”
-Proceedings of the 43rd International ACM SIGIR Conference on Research and Development in Information Retrieval.
+• Bahri, Dara, Angelos Katharopoulos, Jean Thollot, and François Fleuret.
 2020.
+Choppy: Cut Transformer for Ranked List Truncation.”
+In Proceedings of the 43rd International ACM SIGIR Conference on Research and Development in Information Retrieval.

-3. Bahri, Dara, et al. Surprise: Result List Truncation via Extreme Value Theory.”
-Proceedings of the 46th International ACM SIGIR Conference on Research and Development in Information Retrieval.
+• Bahri, Dara, Donald Metzler, and others.
 2023.
+Surprise: Result List Truncation via Extreme Value Theory.”
+In Proceedings of the 46th International ACM SIGIR Conference on Research and Development in Information Retrieval.

-4. Meng, Chuan, et al. Ranked List Truncation for Large Language Model-based Re-Ranking.”
-Proceedings of the 47th International ACM SIGIR Conference on Research and Development in Information Retrieval.
+• Meng, Chuan and others.
 2024.
+Ranked List Truncation for Large Language Model-Based Re-Ranking.”
+In Proceedings of the 47th International ACM SIGIR Conference on Research and Development in Information Retrieval.